-The Company is a financing entity entering into financing arrangements with Airbus Group N.V.
-The Company has no substantial assets other than the loans to Airbus Group N.V.
-The Company is therefore interrelated and dependent on the performance of the Airbus Group for repayment of its debt instruments and meeting its financial obligations.
-This is highlighted in Note 14 of the financial statements.
-Given this pervasive impact on the financial statements of the Company, we considered the valuation of these loans a key audit matter.
+The Company is a financing entity entering into financing arrangements with Airbus Group SE.
+The Company has no substantial assets other than the loans to Airbus Group SE.
+The Company is therefore dependent on the repayment of loans and payments of interest by the Airbus Group SE to meet its financial obligations.
+This is highlighted in Note 16 of the financial statements.
+We considered the valuation of the loans receivable a key audit matter due to the size of the loans in relation to the financial statements as a whole.